wireseo/tp/docs/DeveloperGuide.md

 **API** : [`Scraper.java`](https://github.com/AY2021S1-CS2103T-W11-2/tp/blob/master/src/main/java/seedu/address/scraper/Scraper.java)

 The `Scraper` component,
+* reads user login information from the `UserLogin` object passed to it.
 * can scrape `Source Academy`(https://sourceacademy.nus.edu.sg) for course-info such as missions, quests, student names.
 * can save the scraped information to `Model`